markerickson/universal/README.md

      }
     ```

  - Try to *limit or* **avoid** using **`setTimeout`**.
 It will slow down the server-side rendering process.
 Make sure to remove them in the [`ngOnDestroy`](https://angular.io/docs/ts/latest/api/core/index/OnDestroy-class.html) method of your Components.
-   - Also for RxJs timeouts, make sure to _cancel_ their stream on success, for they can slow down rendering as well.
+   - Also for RxJs timeouts, make sure to _cancel_ their stream on success, they can slow down rendering as well.
  - **Don't manipulate the nativeElement directly**.
 Use the _Renderer2_.
 We do this to ensure that in any environment we're able to change our view.
 ```
 constructor(element: ElementRef, renderer: Renderer) {